 The City of Oceanside provides access to our expansive beaches and quaint harbor with several conveniently located City parking lots.
 Each parking lot has specific guidelines based upon local activity.
-Please click below to view a map of the area indicating parking lot locations and guidelines.
+Please view the map below for locations and guidelines.

 There are two types of beach permits offered: